0x002500/Point-Chat/README.md

-**This a README genorate by ChatGPT, there are many serious problem.DO NOT floow the README until this line text disappear**

 # Point-Chat

 Point-Chat is a real-time chat application that uses Server-Sent Events (SSE) for live message updates and a basic HTTP server for handling chat messages.
-This project demonstrates a simple chat application with live updates, implemented in Node.js.
+This project creates a simple chat application with live updates, implemented in Node.js.

 ## Features

-- **Real-time Chat**: Users can send and receive messages in real-time using Server-Sent Events (SSE).
-- **CORS Support**: Handles Cross-Origin Resource Sharing (CORS) to allow interactions from different origins.
-- **Message Broadcasting**: All messages are broadcasted to all connected clients.
+- **Private**: The server only broadcasts the message to other clients without saving messages or logs.
+- **Lightweight**: No additional dependencies, just simple HTML/CSS/JS.
+- **Edge Friendly**: Feel free to deploy it on edge platforms.
+(WIP on Cloudflare Workers)
+- **Secure**: End-to-End encryption (WIP).

 ## Project Structure